kibs-tech/kibs-tech.github.io/blog/js/index.md

 ---

-#  A React and better JS journey
+#  A React and Better JS Journey

-## [Mock out the API service layer using the Factory design pattern] (./mock-out-api-service-layer-using-the-factory-design-pattern)
+## [Mock out the API service layer using the Factory design pattern] (/blog/js/mock-out-api-service-layer-using-the-factory-design-pattern)

 Your React app is going to make api calls to some service that resides on a server somewhere.
 As a minimum in real world dev environments there will probably be a server for development, a server for testing and a server for live.
 Obviously that's just one simple hardware architecture example in the dev, test, build and deployment path.
 A well designed React app should isolate api calls into a service layer ......